Events

 Black-crowned Night Heron

-Instructor: Joelle Finley
+Presenter Joelle Finley

 We’ll take a quick trip through the seasons looking at the common birds found in our New Orleans area, listening to their calls and discussing some of their migratory patterns.
 We’ll learn who is here, when they are here and a little something about enhancing our yards to attract them.